Course Home | Schedule | Learning Activities | DIY Tasks | Readings | Blogging | Real Time Sessions/Archive

 • As you consider designing a blended learning course, what course components are you open to implementing differently than you have in the past?
 How will you decide which components will occur online and which will take place face-to-face?
 How will you manage the relationship between these two modalities?

 • How often will you meet with students face-to-face?
 How many hours per week will students be engaged online, and how many hours per week will students meet face-to-face?
-Is the total amount of student time commitment consistent with the total time commitment of comparable courses taught in other modalities (e.g., face-to-face)?
+Is the amount of student time commitment consistent with the total time commitment of comparable courses taught in other modalities (e.g., face-to-face)?

 What is Blended Learning?

-How much of the face-to-face instruction must be replaced by online coursework?
+Nevertheless, practical questions often predominate in the minds of faculty and designers new to blended learning.
+For instance, how much of the face-to-face instruction must be replaced by online coursework?
 This question will vary greatly by class, discipline, and learning objectives.
 The Sloan Consortium (a professional organization dedicated to postsecondary online learning) defines blended learning as a course where 30%-70% of the instruction is delivered online.
 While this is a useful guideline, it may not be sufficient to cover every blended learning configuration.

-The EDUCAUSE Learning Initiative provides many useful resources related blended learning, including a report on a national focus session and a framework for faculty workshops.
-The National Center for Academic Transformation has done a significant amount of work related to course redesign, including the innovative use of technology for blended learning.
+The EDUCAUSE Learning Initiative (ELI) provides many useful resources related blended learning, including a report on a national focus session and a framework for faculty workshops.
+ELI’s parent organization, EDUCAUSE, has also identified five chapter-length case studies of institutional blended learning models from the eBook Game Changers: Education and Information Technologies.

+McGee and Reis (2012) observe that in blended learning quite often “the process of design is emphasized as one of re-design, implying that those involved in the design process are willing and able to see beyond what has been done in the traditional classroom and re-conceptualize what can be done in multiple delivery modes” (p.
+17).
 The addition of technology to any academic program must be accompanied by fundamental process re-design.
-With funding from the Next Generation Learning Challenges (NGLC) program, the Blended Learning Toolkit web site has been designed to provide an infrastructure for participating faculty and institutions that includes innovative technology, curricular reinvention, participant training, and ongoing assessment support, all of which are necessary for meaningful, sustainable, disruptive transformation.
+The National Center for Academic Transformation has done a significant amount of work related to course redesign, including the innovative use of technology for blended learning.
+With funding from the Next Generation Learning Challenges (NGLC) program, the Blended Learning Toolkit web site has been designed to provide an infrastructure for participating faculty and institutions that includes innovative technology, curricular reinvention, participant training, and ongoing assessment support, all of which are necessary for meaningful, sustainable, disruptive transformation of the status quo.
+(For more on affordances of “disruption,” please see http://www.claytonchristensen.com/key-concepts).

 Benefits of Blended Learning